allan-tulane/fa-23-recitation-02-jhornung1/README.md

 ## Recurrences

-In class, we've started looking at recurrences and how to we can establish asymptotic bounds on their values as a function of $n$.
+In class, we've started looking at recurrences and how we can establish asymptotic bounds on their values as a function of $n$.
 In this lab, we'll write some code to generate recursion trees (via a recursive function) for certain kinds of recurrences.
 By summing up nodes in the recurrence tree (that represent contributions to the recurrence) we can compare their total cost against the corresponding asymptotic bounds.
 We'll focus on  recurrences of the form:

 $$ W(n) = aW(n/b) + f(n) $$